 The proposal is similar to SR-NYSEMKT-2013-10, except that NYSE MKT will open an option during a Limit State or Straddle State.
-The proposal is substantially similar to SR-Phlx-2013-20, except that there are no stop or complex orders on BX Options.
+The proposal is substantially similar to SR-Phlx-2013-20, except that NOM does not have stop or complex orders.